 With an annual income of 40,000k, a person has the purchasing power to buy a home that costs around 223,538k, excluding property taxes and homeowner’s insurance.

-2. How much house can I afford with 100k salary?
+2. How much house can I afford with a 100k salary?

 When planning a house purchase budget, the 28% rule is often regarded as optimal by professionals.
-Housing costs shouldn’t eat up more than 28% of your take-home pay, as suggested by this guideline.
+As this guideline suggests, housing costs shouldn’t exceed 28% of your take-home pay.
 Consequently, if your annual salary is precisely $100,000, your monthly income would be $8,333.33.

-3. How much house can I afford va loan?
+3. How much house can I afford via loan?

 You should not spend more than 32 percent of your monthly gross income (income before taxes) on your total housing payment, which includes taxes and insurance premiums.

-4. How much house can I afford FHA?
+7. How much house can I afford, FHA?

-A basic rule of thumb is to multiply your salary by at least 2.5 or 3 to obtain an idea of the highest house price you can afford when trying to calculate how much mortgage you can pay.
+A basic rule of thumb is multiplying your salary by at least 2.5 or 3 to obtain an idea of the highest house price you can afford when calculating how much mortgage you can pay.

-Finally, it might be useful to use a house affordability calculator to see whether purchasing a property is within your financial means given your current wage and level of debt.
-This will help you get a better feel for how much you might be able to borrow for a home loan.
+Finally, it might be useful to use a house affordability calculator to see whether purchasing a property is within your financial means, given your current wage and level of debt.
+This will help you better understand how much you can borrow for a home loan.